giorgiop94/digital-garden/_notes/Detachment makes you perform better.md

 ---
-title: Detachment from results makes you more relaxed and better performing
----
----

-title: Detachment from results makes you more relaxed and better performing
+title: Detachment makes you perform better
 ---
 - **Can we judge ourselves based on intentions rather than results?** [[Rob Burbea]]